rezafotohi/FedAnil/README.md

 <b>-vh 0.08</b>: validator-threshold is set to 0.08 for all communication rounds.
 This value may be adaptively learned by validators in a future version.

-<b>-cs 0</b>: as the emulation does not include mechanisms to disturb the digital signature of the transactions, this argument turns off signature checking to speed up the execution.
+<b>-cs 0</b>: as the simulation does not include mechanisms to disturb the digital signature of the transactions, this argument turns off signature checking to speed up the execution.

 Federated Learning arguments (inherited from https://github.com/WHDY/FedAvg)